ucb-substrate/substrate2/docs/docusaurus/docs/getting-started/quickstart.md

 ## Creating a Substrate project

 Substrate is fully integrated with the Rust ecosystem, so all you need to get started is a [recent installation of Rust](https://www.rust-lang.org/tools/install)!
-Ensure that you have version 1.70.0 or beyond.
+Ensure that you have version 1.80.0 or beyond.

+Also ensure that you have the [protocol buffer compiler](https://grpc.io/docs/protoc-installation/) (`protoc`) installed.

 { isRelease("{{VERSION}}") ? <div>
 First, add the Substrate registry to your Cargo config: